department-of-veterans-affairs/vets-website/va-gov/pages/careers-employment/index.md

   </div>

   <div class="link">
-    <a href="/careers-employment/dependent-benefits/"><b>Resources for Family Members</b></a>
+    <a href="/careers-employment/dependent-benefits/"><b>Support for Dependent Family Members</b></a>
-    <p>Access valuable career resources for spouses and other family members of Veterans and Servicemembers.
+    <p>See if you're eligible for educational and vocational counseling as the dependent spouse or child of a Veteran or Servicemember.</p>
   </div>

 </section>